As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - Hampton By Hilton Krakow: A reliable chain hotel sitting in a quieter area on the eastern edge of Grzegórzki.
 Rooms are standard stock but fairly spacious by Polish standards.

 - DoubleTree by Hilton Krakow Hotel & Convention Center: A delightful 4-star hotel that’s shoots a tad above most chains with warm wood-grain panelling and extra amenities like kitchenettes in the suite rooms.
-Among the finest choices for business travellers to stay in Krakow.
+Among the finest choices to stay for business travellers.

 Summary: The best places to stay in Krakow